Quarterback U: Purdue University

+David Blough finished his playing career on the practice squad of the Detroit Lions in 2023.
+As of February 2024 he’s been an assistant QBs coach for the Washington Commanders.
+Danny Etling is on the roster of the Green Bay Packers.
+Other Purdue quarterbacks who reached the NFL are Ron Meyer, former head coach of the Indianapolis Colts and New England Patriots; Ross Fichtner, who won an NFL title at cornerback with the Cleveland Browns, even serving as the emergency backup quarterback for the Browns in their 1964 NFL Championship Game appearance; John Reeves spent time in the NFL as a linebacker.
+Joey Elliott and Robert Marve were starting QBs in the Canadian Football League.

+Additionally, Bernie Allen, long-time 2B for the Minnesota Twins and the Washington Senators preceded Meyer under center for the Boilermakers.

 Stanford University

 As early as 1975, the term Quarterback U had been applied to Stanford University, which had produced such players as Frankie Albert, John Brodie, Jim Plunkett, Don Bunce, and Mike Boryla.
 This reputation was enhanced when Bill Walsh joined the Cardinal as head coach, and quarterbacks Guy Benjamin, Steve Dils, and Turk Schonert promptly led the NCAA in passing in 1977, 1978, and 1979.
 They were followed by perhaps Stanford's best-known quarterback, John Elway, who played at the university from 1979 to 1982, finishing second in the Heisman voting his senior season.
 Elway would go on to have a Hall of Fame career with the Broncos and win the Super Bowl in 1997 and 1998.
 By 1989, the San Jose Mercury News surmised that Stanford's "once bright legacy" as Quarterback U appeared "to be flickering out".
 However, recently Stanford's quarterback tradition has experienced something of a revival under Andrew Luck.
 Luck finished second in the voting for the Heisman trophy, the award given to college football's most outstanding player, in both 2010 and 2011.
-When drafted by the Indianapolis Colts in the 2012 NFL Draft, he became the fourth Stanford quarterback taken with the first overall pick, following Elway, Plunkett and Bobby Garrett, but the first since Elway was taken by the Colts in 1983.
+When drafted by the Indianapolis Colts in the 2012 NFL draft, he became the fourth Stanford quarterback taken with the first overall pick, following Elway, Plunkett and Bobby Garrett, but the first since Elway was taken by the Colts in 1983.
 Stanford quarterbacks have started 7 Super Bowls, winning 4, and garnering two Super Bowl Most Valuable Player Awards.